MCJSaintelmy/MCJSaintelmy/README.md

 - 👋 Hi, I’m @MCJSaintelmy
-- 👀 I’m interested in ...Entering this exciting world that is Front-End Web development; to position with a daring company that is willing to venture on with an out-of-the-box, but passionate, Web developer like myself.
+- 👀 I’m interested in ...Entering this exciting world that is Front-End Web development; and to position with a daring company that is willing to venture with an out-of-the-box, but passionate Web developer like myself.
 - 🌱 I’m currently learning ...JavaScript while still trying to grow with HTML and CSS.
 - 💞️ I’m looking to collaborate on ...Anything that will help me exercise my developer skills and fan my passion for coding.
 - 📫 How to reach me ...Please contact me right here on GitHub or at my MyEmail@hotmail.com email.